centreon/centreon-documentation/versioned_docs/version-23.10/reporting/backup-restore.md

 ## Centreon MBI backup

-### Backup: Configurationt data on the Centreon server
+### Backup: Configuration data on the Centreon server

 #### Items to back up